 We love it !

-Here is a funny animation film about our main duties for environmental care and protection when visiting the Maldives Islands – or other destination on our planet…
+In this 10 minutes video made by Kuramathi Maldives, two characters, a father and son, spend vacation on a tropical island.
+This funny animation film speaks about our main duties for environmental care and protection when visiting the Maldives Islands – or other destination on our planet…

 This small video perfectly depicts what NOT to do when holidaying in Maldives.